milomedia/tilix/impact.md

   text: |-
     Tilix uses retained earnings to support nascent, potentially game changing ideas in smart energy.

-    Impact investing is proving to be a great way for Tilix to adapt to the emerging smart energy market.
+    Impact investing is proving to be a great way for Tilix to engage in the low carbon economy.
 It is also a small but important contribution to winning the fossil fuel end game.

-    This approach has the potential to scale across a number of dimensions.
-For example, Tilix is building a syndicate to help share research and pool the resources of other likeminded angels.
+    This approach is being scaled across a number of dimensions.
+For example, Tilix is at the heart of a circle of like minded angels who share research and pool resources.
 - template: content-block
   headline: Cases ....
   text: |-
-    * [Uniti EV](https://www.uniti.earth/): Tilix was one of the first investors in this Swedish unicorn and continues to be instrumental as the firm moves from invent to deploying cars on the road in 2020.
+    * [Uniti EV](https://www.uniti.earth/): Tilix was one of the first investors in this Swedish unicorn and continues to be instrumental as the firm moves from invent mode to deploy mode.
     * [Pivot Power](https://www.pivot-power.co.uk): Seed capital and advice on strategic imperatives such as CRM, website platform and content.
     * [Enian](https://www.enian.co/): As an angel investor and technical adviser, Tilix has provided strategic and operational advice to the executive team.
     * [Homebox](https://homebox.co.uk/): As lead investor, Tilix is helping this smart home start-up be innovative and commercially savvy.